BrianSeungwooShin/FirmwareForge/README.md

 ```
 Describe your hardware project:
-Write code for an ESP32 Weather Station Web Server and save it
+Write code for an ESP32 Weather Station Web Server
 ```

 From there, the agent works through the request on its own: